zdandoh/Necromonster/mapeditor/README.txt

 Controls:

 - Press b to load a background image, this should be done first
-- Press a to add surfaces
+- Press a to add surfaces.
+Enter 1 for a background image (player will be drawn on top).
+Enter 2 for a foreground image (player will be drawn under).
 - Press m while hovering over a surface to move it.
 Press m again to place.
 - Press h to start drawing a new hitbox.
 Press h again to complete it.
+- Press l to start drawing a new link.
+Press l again to complete it.
 - Press e to export the map.